 Güterichterverfahren; information on the implementation

-As a party to a civil or family law dispute, you are offered the opportunity before all Bavarian courts as an alternative to a contentious court hearing to find a voluntary conflict resolution oriented to the interests of all parties under the guidance of specially trained judges.
+As a party to a civil or family law dispute, as an alternative to a contentious court hearing, you are offered the opportunity to find a voluntary conflict resolution oriented to the interests of all parties under the guidance of specially trained judges.

 At the Bavarian courts, so-called "Güterichterverfahren" are offered in civil and family cases.
 This means that the court can refer the parties in appropriate legal disputes to a so-called "Güterichter," who is not the judge deciding the dispute.
 The Güterrichter can use all methods of conflict resolution, including mediation, to find an amicable solution to the legal dispute.
 If an agreement is reached in the hearing before the judge, a court settlement is usually recorded, thus concluding the proceedings.
 If an agreement fails, the case file is returned to the competent dispute judge without the latter being informed of the contents of the hearing before the judge.
 The proceedings then continue as normal.